yimerwas/PBPP123/README.md

 To illustrate the practical applicability of these approaches, we present a simulation study based on real drug product data.
 This simulation aims to elucidate how our proposed methods can leverage historical data to determine the optimal number of samples per batch required to accurately characterize intra-batch variability for process performance qualification (PPQ).
 In particular, we underscore the capabilities of PBPP3 in quantifying the discrepancies between historical and current data through its discounting parameter, offering valuable insights for decision-making processes within pharmaceutical manufacturing.

-## Files Overview
+## Files

 This repository contains the following files:

 - `Data/`: Directory containing the datasets used in the analysis.
-- `Scripts/`: Directory containing the scripts for data analysis and visualization.
+- `Scripts/`: Directory containing the scripts for both modeling the motivating data sets and performing simulation.
 - `README.md`: This README file providing an overview of the project.

 ## Data
-This repository includes two key datasets located in the Data/ directory that are critical for the main analysis conducted in this manuscript:
+This repository includes two key datasets located in the `Data/` directory that are critical for the main analysis conducted in this manuscript:

 **CurrentData.rds**